Slavic migrations to the Balkans

-The Slavic migrations to the Balkans began in the mid-6th century and first decades of the 7th century in the Early Middle Ages.
+Early Slavs began mass migrating to Southeastern Europe between the first half of the 6th and 7th century in the Early Middle Ages.
 The rapid demographic spread of the Slavs was followed by a population exchange, mixing and language shift to and from Slavic.

-The settlement was facilitated by the substantial decrease of the Balkan population during the Plague of Justinian.
-Another reason was the Late Antique Little Ice Age from 536 to around 660 CE and the series of wars between the Sasanian Empire and the Avar Khaganate against the Eastern Roman Empire.
-The backbone of the Avar Khaganate consisted of Slavic tribes.
-After the failed siege of Constantinople in the summer of 626, they remained in the wider Balkan area after they had settled the Byzantine provinces south of the Sava and Danube rivers, from the Adriatic towards the Aegean up to the Black Sea.
-Exhausted by several factors and reduced to the coastal parts of the Balkans, Byzantium was not able to wage war on two fronts and regain its lost territories, so it reconciled with the establishment of Sklavinias influence and created an alliance with them against the Avar and Bulgar Khaganates.
+The settlement was facilitated by the substantial decrease of the Southeastern European population during the Plague of Justinian.
+Another reason was the Late Antique Little Ice Age from 536 to around 660 CE and the series of wars between the Sasanian Empire and the steppe nomads against the Eastern Roman Empire.
+After the arrival of the Pannonian Avars in the mid-6th century, they continued to conduct incursions into Roman territory, often independently of Avar's influence.
+After the failed siege of Constantinople in the summer of 626, and successful revolt against the Avars, they remained in the wider Southeast Europe area after they had settled the Byzantine provinces south of the Sava and Danube rivers, from the Adriatic Sea to the Aegean and Black Sea.

+Exhausted by several factors and reduced to the coastal parts of the Balkans, Byzantium was not able to wage war on two fronts and regain its lost territories, so it reconciled with the establishment of Sklavinias and created an alliance with them against the Avar and Bulgar Khaganates.

 Background

-Before the great migration period, the population of the Balkans was possibly composed of local Illyrians and Thracians who had been Romanized and Hellenized.
-There may have also been small communities of Heruli, Bastarnae, Langobards and Sciri.
-After the destructive campaigns of Attila the Hun and the Goths who were previously foederati, which resulted in the fall of the West Roman Empire, Eastern Roman Emperor Justinian I began the reconstruction of fortresses, cities, and Christianity.
+Before the great migration period, the population of the Southeast Europe was composed of Ancient Greeks, Illyrians and Thracians who had been Romanized and Hellenized, as well as of Roman Imperial subjects.
+Communities of Bastarnae, Sciri, Heruli, Gepids and Lombards were also present by the mid-6th century.
+After the destructive campaigns of Attila the Hun and the Goths, who were previously foederati, which resulted in the fall of the Western Roman Empire (c.
+476 CE), Eastern Roman Emperor Justinian I began the reconstruction of fortresses, cities, and churches.
 However, the Plague of Justinian (from 541–549 until the mid-8th century) decimated the native population, resulting in the weakening of the Pannonian and Danubian Limes.
-Various factors, including the Late Antique Little Ice Age and population pressure, pushed the migration of the Early Slavs who were also led by the Pannonian Avars.
+Various factors, including the Late Antique Little Ice Age and population pressure, pushed the migration of the Early Slavs, who since the mid-6th century were also led by the Pannonian Avars.
+The adoption of other medieval European cultural customs, especially related to agriculture, also caused population growth among the Slavs.

+Early Slavs could have been sporadically present in the Carpathian Basin during the time of Sarmatian Iazyges (and related to Limigantes).
+They possibly participated in the campaigns of the Huns and of various Germanic tribes from the end of the 5th century, although there's no record in historical sources, the evidence being recorded words "medos, kamos, strava" in a Hunnic camp.